phalcon/documentation/docs/db-models.md

 // cst_id = 3
 $invoice = Invoices::findFirst(3);
 ```
-Passing a number, will query the underlying model using the primary key matching the number parameter passed.
+Passing a number will query the underlying model using the primary key matching the number parameter passed.
 If there is no primary key defined or there is a compound key, you will not get any results.

 ```php
 <?php